-Terrence Brennan's classic French restaurant has maintained its dignified atmosphere over the years, as well as the emphasis on contemporary Mediterranean cuisine, sourced from artisanal farmers and food producers.
-The menu is divided into options for a five-course and a twelve-course tasting menu.
+Terrance Brennan's classic French restaurant has maintained its dignified atmosphere over the years, as well as the emphasis on contemporary Mediterranean cuisine, sourced from artisanal farmers and food producers.
+The menu is divided into options for five-course and twelve-course tasting menus.
 The duck and foie gras rillette, inventively paired with gingerbread, is particularly tasty.
 So is the caviar-sprinkled sea urchin panna cotta.
-But whatever you do, don't miss the famous cheese course, which Brennan practically invented here.
+Whatever you do, don't miss the famous cheese course, which Brennan practically invented here.
 The atmosphere is refined but not stuffy.